 Responsible Sourcing and Sustainability

 We have a strong commitment to ethical business practices and treating people with dignity, respect and equal opportunity.
 We expect the same commitment from business partners.
-Adherence to our Business Partner Code of Conduct and Human Rights Commitment — which articulate our expectations regarding human rights and labor, health and safety, the environment, and business conduct and ethics — are required of our partners, with certification taking place on a regular basis.
+Business partners are expected to comply with our Business Partner Code of Conduct.
+The Business Partner Code of Conduct details our expectations regarding adherence to the Human Rights Commitment and other expectations related to human rights and labor, health and safety, the environment, and business conduct and ethics.
 Meanwhile, our responsible sourcing and sustainability program helps us assess our own upstream supply chain against social and environmental impacts.

 Very few Clorox products contain minerals specified in Rule 13p-1 the Security Exchange Act of 1934.
 This applies to products we manufacture as well as those we contract manufacture.
 Some of our laundry additives and personal care products do include Covered Minerals.